parthian-sterlet/mcot-kernel/readme.md

 `./anchor_vs_many <1 fasta> <2 anchor.motif> <3 partners.library> <4 minimal spacer length> <5 maximal spacer length> <6 path to whole-genome promoters> <7 pvalue_thr> <8 -log10[p-value]_thr> <9 asymmetry_fold(-log10(ERR))>`

-`<1 fasta>` = DNA sequences of ChIP-seq peaks in fasta format, the minimum recommended number of peaks is about 300-350, the maximum number is not restricted, however 5000-10000 or higher number of peaks requires a higher computation time than several thousands of peaks.
+`<1 fasta>` = DNA sequences of ChIP-seq peaks in fasta format, a minimum recommended number of peaks is about 300-500, the maximum number is not restricted, however 5000-10000 or higher number of peaks requires a higher computation time than several thousands of peaks, hence about 1000-2000 peaks are enough.
 Sequences should have lengths substatially higher than lengths of recognition models for anchor and partner motifs to contain possible composite elememnts with an overlap or spacer.

 `<2 anchor.motif>`, `<3 partner.motif>` = frequency matrices of motifs in standard format, e.g.